Server-Samurai-s/FlexForce/README.md

 3. Node.js and Express: Used to build a custom REST API that connects to firebase.
 4. Android Development: Developed using Kotlin programming language for Android platform compatibility.
 5. Database: RoomDB for offline mode.

+Here’s the addition of the AI usage write-up at the end of your README:

+---

+## 🤖 AI Tools Usage and Citation

+During the completion of this assessment, AI tools played a supportive role in enhancing productivity, debugging code, and clarifying technical details.
+OpenAI’s ChatGPT was used for several key purposes throughout the project, helping the team achieve their objectives with precision and efficiency.

+### Code Assistance and Generation
+   - **Code Examples**: ChatGPT was utilized to generate examples of Git commands and workflows for managing repositories, which were beneficial when organizing our project on GitHub.
+For instance, the AI provided detailed steps for setting up remote repositories and maintaining synchronized forks, enabling each team member to display the project on their personal GitHub profiles.
+   - **Debugging Code**: The AI was instrumental in troubleshooting coding errors.
+When certain functions weren’t executing as expected, such as a Google Sign-In intent in our Android app, ChatGPT helped diagnose potential issues.
+It suggested methods to verify button bindings, isolate lifecycle dependencies, and add debug logging, which guided us in identifying the underlying issues.

+### Project Documentation and Best Practices
+   - **Best Practices for Git Workflows**: ChatGPT provided insights into collaborative Git workflows, such as adding upstream remotes and handling merges, which were directly applied to our project.
+This ensured our team followed industry-standard practices for version control and repository management.
+   - **Writeup and Explanations**: ChatGPT assisted in drafting explanations for certain project components, making it easier to communicate our methodology and choices effectively.
+For example, it offered a clear structure for describing our GitHub organization setup, which helped align our project structure with the requirements set by our lecturer.

+### AI as a Teaching Tool
+   - Throughout the assessment, ChatGPT also acted as an educational resource, providing contextual explanations for unfamiliar coding concepts or error messages.
+For example, when we encountered issues related to Android’s view binding, ChatGPT provided explanations on how to inspect and resolve binding inconsistencies.
+This not only helped solve immediate problems but also deepened our understanding of Android development.

+### Conclusion
+ChatGPT was acknowledged within our team as a valuable resource, enhancing our project’s efficiency and accuracy.
+By acting as a coding assistant, debugging aid, and knowledge source, ChatGPT enabled us to complete our tasks more effectively while adhering to project requirements and best practices.
+All instances of AI support were carefully reviewed and adapted to align with our project’s unique needs, ensuring that we maintained a high standard of work.

+---

 ## 📚 Reference / Bibliography
 · GeeksforGeeks.
 2024.
 How to send different types of requests (GET, POST, PUT, DELETE) in Postman, 1 January 2024.
 [Online].
 Available at: https://www.geeksforgeeks.org/how-to-send-different-types-of-requests-get-post-put-delete-in-postman/ [Accessed 23 September 2024].